 Hi there.
 So you’ve found my blog.
 Well, I’m thrilled to have you here, welcome.

 So you’re probably wondering who the hell is Passports and Adventures.
 Let me enlighten you.
 I am Catherine, or Cath for short, whichever you prefer.
-I am (ehem) 40 and am originally from Dublin.
+I am (ehem) over 40 and am originally from Dublin.
 We are an Irish expat family now living in the Algarve in Portugal (we hijacked my parent’s retirement), by way of the United Kingdom, where we lived for 15 years.

 We moved to Portugal because Mr Passports finally